 Why?
 If you use crypto to buy personal-use property, then the crypto could be deemed personal-use property by extension in the eyes of the IRS.
 This is potentially a gray area, so it’s best to play it safe and not use your crypto to buy mansions and Lambos.
 Convert the crypto to cash and then you can buy that Patek Philippe 175th Commemorative Collection Grandmaster Chime wristwatch your heart’s been set on.

 Qualified opportunity funds

-Qualified opportunity funds are investment vehicles organized as corporations or partnerships, for the purpose of investing in Qualified Opportunity Zone properties.
+Qualified opportunity funds are investment vehicles organized as corporations or partnerships, for the purpose of investing in Qualified Opportunity Zone (QOZ) properties.
 These are mainly real estate or business development opportunities in areas, known as opportunity zones, that are designated as economically distressed.

 Low-rate tax jurisdictions

 If you’re a U.S. citizen, it doesn’t matter where you live - your worldwide income is subject to federal taxation.
 But at the state level, you can reduce your tax liability by residing in one of the states that has no income tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.